ExinOne/mixswap-doc/README.md

-# Mixswap development doc
+# MixSwap development doc

 ##### [Switch to Chinese version](https://github.com/ExinOne/mixswap-doc/blob/master/README-zh.md)

 MixSwap is the MiFi DEX aggregate trading platform under Exin.
 It is connected to the depth of multiple exchanges at the same time.
 The goal is to help users exchange more coins and save more money.

 ## Transaction

-To start a transaction, you will need to transfer the coins with specific Memo To Mixswap Bot (Mixin ID:7000103767 UserID:6a4a121d-9673-4a7e-a93e-cb9ca4bb83a2)
+To start a transaction, you will need to transfer the coins with specific Memo To MixSwap Bot (Mixin ID:7000103767 UserID:6a4a121d-9673-4a7e-a93e-cb9ca4bb83a2)

 ### User transfer Memo specification

 Each field is separated by | , and encoded in BASE64:
 ACTION|FIELD1|FIELD2|FIELD3